Explicit Sequential Equilibria in LQ Deep Structured Games and Weighted Mean-Field Games: Conclusions

 \section{Conclusions}

 In this paper, we studied a class of collaborative and non-collaborative linear quadratic games for three different types of weights under three different information structures, and obtained exact and approximate sequential equilibria by deriving a novel non-standard Riccati equation.
+In addition, we investigated two special cases wherein the non-standard Riccati equation reduces to two decoupled standard Riccati equations.
 The key idea was to use a gauge transformation to induce some orthogonality and linear dependence among variables in order to arrive at a low-dimensional solution.
-In addition, we established several convergence results and characterized the role of the number of players in collaborative and non-collaborative games with homogeneous weights.
-We generalized our main results to the discounted infinite-horizon cost function and investigated two special cases wherein the non-standard Riccati equation reduces to two decoupled standard Riccati equations.
+Moreover, we introduced performance and rationality gaps and established several convergence results and characterized the role of the number of players in collaborative and non-collaborative games.
+Furthermore, we generalized our main results to the discounted infinite-horizon cost function, multiple sub-populations and multiple features.

 \appendices